Skip to main content

 }

+The main parts to focus on here are the parameters that the exploreMe function requires: int a, int b and string c.
 As long as you pass the correct data types to the function, the fuzzer takes care of the rest.

-Now you can fill in the Fuzz Test template with a real Fuzz Test:
+Now you can fill in the fuzz test template with a real fuzz test:

 package com.example;